Aymrc/AIA25_Studio/README.md

-# AIA25-Studio-Agent
+# AIA25_Studio

-Welcome to the AIA25-Studio-Agent template repository!
+Welcome to the AIA25_Studio repository!
 This serves as a starting point for students in the AIA25-Studio class to create their design assistant copilots.
 The goal of the project is to orchestrate Large Language Models (LLMs) to assist in architectural design tasks.
 The assistant copilots can be connected to platforms such as Grasshopper in Rhino, Revit, or web apps, depending on your needs, but that is beyond the scope of this starting template.

 ## Project Structure